 - someone trained in microchipping before 29 December 2014, and with practical experience

-- someone who has been assessed on an approved training course - contact DAERA if the course was in Northern Ireland
+- someone who has been assessed on an approved training course - contact the Department of Agriculture, Environment and Rural Affairs (DAERA) if the course was in Northern Ireland

 Make sure your vet puts the microchip number in your pet passport or health certificate.
 The date must be before your pet’s vaccinations.